ellysh/video-game-bots/InGameBots/example.md

 ## Bot Implementation

 Now we have enough information to implement our bot application.
-There is a detailed algorithm of the bot:
+This is a detailed algorithm of the bot:

-1. Enable `SE_DEBUG_NAME` privilege for the current process.
+1. Enable `SE_DEBUG_NAME` privilege for current process.
 It is needed to read memory of the Diablo 2 process.
 2. Open the Diablo 2 process.
-3. Search a player character object in the process memory.
+3. Search player character's object in the process memory.
 4. Calculate an offset of character's life parameter.
-5. Read in a value of life parameter in loop.
+5. Read a value of life parameter in loop.
 Use a healing potion if the value is less than 100.

 First step of the algorithm has been described in the [Process Memory Access](process-memory-access.md) section.
-Second algorithm's step is able to be implemented in two ways.
-We can either to use a hardcoded PID value as we did it before or to calculate PID value of the current active window.
-PID calculation allows us to make the bot application more flexible and to avoid its recompilation before start.
+Second step is able to be implemented in two ways.
+We can either to use a hardcoded PID value as we did it before or to calculate the PID value of the process that owns current active window.
+PID calculation allows us to make the bot application more flexible and to avoid its recompilation before starting.

-There is a code snippet that calculates the PID and opens the game process:
+This is a code snippet that calculates a PID of the game process and opens it:
 ```C++
 int main()
 {